 My interdisciplinary research brings together rhetoric, archives and information and feminist studies.
 My main line of research uses digital humanities methods to explore how digital protocols, such as categorization, indexing and tagging practices, rhetorically shape notions of race, gender and national belonging in archives.
-My first book, Voice of a Nation: Mapping Documentary Expression in New Deal America, combines archival and quantitive methods to recover the history of the Southern Life Histories Project part of the Federal Writers’ Project during the 1930s (forthcoming in 2022 with Stanford University Press).
+My first book, Layered Lives: Rhetoric and Representation in the Southern Life History Project written with Lauren Tilton and Taylor Arnold, combines archival and quantitive methods to recover the history of the Southern Life Histories Project part of the Federal Writers’ Project during the 1930s (Stanford University Press, 2022).
 This innovative digital book demonstrates how gender and race informed the writing practices used to create the concept of “life histories,” which documented the lives of Southerners struggling to survive the Great Depression.

 My work can be found in College Composition and Communication, Rhetoric Review, and Digital Humanities Quarterly.
 My full CV can be found here.

-The Voice of Nation: Mapping Documentary Expression in New Deal American takes a deeper look into the Southern Life Histories Collection through an interdisciplinary lens that weaves together Composition and Rhetoric, Digital Humanities, and Digital Public History.
+Layered Lives: Rhetoric and Representation in the Southern Life History Project takes a deeper look into the Southern Life Histories Collection through an interdisciplinary lens that weaves together Composition and Rhetoric, Digital Humanities, and Digital Public History.
 The Life Histories Project began as monumental effort by the Work Progress Administration’s Federal Writers’ Project to collect the stories from everyday people by putting unemployed writers to work during the Great Depression.
 At its height, the project employed 6,000 writers and wrote nearly 10,000 life histories.
 These life histories mark a unique genre of writing that bring together social documentary, ethnography, and oral history that reveal as much about the writers as the interviewees.
 Through a theory that we call “thick mapping,” we fuse metadata mapping practices with text analysis to interrogate these life histories in ways never done before.
 Utilizing the affordances of the digital monograph, our argument unfolds in a series of map layers each digging more deeply how into how race and gender are represented in the composition and narrative structures of the life histories.
 Together this analysis reveals how notions of Southern identity were negotiated through this unique new genre, created at a time of political, economic, and social turmoil.

 The Invention of Disaster Archives and the Rhetorics of Race, Gender, and Nation